deadlykittensgs/DandDSimple/README.md

 once that is done give the option for multiple saved charicters

 Imploment a function go open the pop up. i want this funcrition to be able to add a discription to the pop up of what you are changing.  also get ready to make a DB to store your data

+Use the notes format do display notes and abbilities and such